Engineering Manufacturing Technician Apprenticeship (Standard)

 During this apprenticeship, you will be required to learn the following knowledge, skills and behaviours:

 – Effective communication techniques.

-– Use, benefits and applications of lean methods and tools used in manufacturing and engineering.
+– Use, benefits and applications of lean methods and tools.

-– Principles of quality control and quality assurance in a manufacturing and engineering environment.
+– Principles of quality control and quality assurance.

-– Importance for individuals to use and follow the organisations approved Standard Operating Procedures.
+– Importance for individuals to use and follow the organisations approved Standard Operating Procedures and documentation recording systems.

-– Statutory and organisation health and safety policies, procedures and regulations.
+– Health and safety policies, procedures and regulations.

 – Project management techniques.

-– Use and applications of common metallic and non?metallic materials used in manufacturing and engineering.
+– Use of common metallic and non–metallic materials.

-– Read and extract relevant engineering and manufacturing related data and information, drawing accurate conclusions and making informed decisions.
+– Read and extract relevant data and information.

 – Use project management tools.